Dave Woodward

 David T. "Dave" Woodward (born 1976) is an American politician currently serving as Chairman of the Oakland County Board of Commissioners since 2019.
 A member of the Democratic Party, he has served on the Oakland County Board of Commissioners since 2005.
 He previously served as a member of the Michigan House of Representatives from 1999 to 2004, representing District 26.

+Outside of his service on the Board of Commissioners, Woodward owns a political consulting firm, whose clients include Sheetz.